kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 hostname
 ```

 That's something I already know so there's no point showing it here as well.
-I'm also going to shorten the username part as well.
+I'm also going to shorten the username bit.
 At the moment that's showing my initial and lastname

 ```
 whoami